Source: Gila Hayes / Claude Werner

 Start with a loaded firearm, holstered (preferably concealed).

-At the signal, draw and fire 5 rounds into the 5-inch circle.
+At the signal, draw and fire 5 rounds into the 5-inch circle within the 5-second par.

 Scored test: count hits inside the scoring ring.
 25/25 = perfect.
 23+ = excellent.
 20-22 = passing.
 Below 20 = needs significant work.